 López, V, Flores, E, Romeu, A. Estudio de la insuficiencia ovárica primaria (IOP) e insuficiencia ovárica oculta.

 Rosas, MR. Infertilidad femenina.
 Un problema multifactorial.
 Elsevier.
 2008 Septiembre; 27(8):11-133

 Royal College of Obstetricians and Gynaecologists.
 Fertility: assessment and treatment for people with fertility problems.
 NICE Clinical Guideline.
 February 2013.

 Vilaclara Mir J. Endocrine and metabolic aspects of female sterility.
 Rev Clin Esp.
 1954 Nov 30;55(4):242-5.

-FAQs from users: 'What is the difference between premature ovarian failure and occult ovarian insufficiency?', 'Do all uterine diseases cause infertility in women?', 'What are the differences in prolactin values in case of hyperprolactemia?' and 'Does the thyroid influence a woman's reproduction ability?'.
+FAQs from users: 'Can chronic diseases cause female infertility?', 'What is the difference between premature ovarian failure and occult ovarian insufficiency?', 'Do all uterine diseases cause infertility in women?', 'What are the differences in prolactin values in case of hyperprolactemia?' and 'Does the thyroid influence a woman's reproduction ability?'.